Master of Science in Public Policy

 Students take required and elective courses for the Master of Science in Public Policy from multiple schools within Drexel University, including the College of Arts and Sciences, the Bennett S. LeBow College of Business, and the College of Computing and Informatics.

-Applications are accepted year-round, and applicants can expect a decision within one month.
+Applications for both the in-person and online formats are accepted year-round, and applicants can expect a decision within one month.

 Entering students may begin to study fall, winter, or spring quarters.
 Through a flexible course schedule that includes evening or online classes, students can complete the program at a pace that suits them.
 On average, students can complete the program in as little as 18 months to two years.
 Working professionals are also welcome to enroll part-time.
 Graduates go on to successful careers in the public, private and non-profit sectors plus more.